Jon Wynne-Tyson: Centaur Press

 Founded in 1954, Centaur Press was a full-time independent publishing company until it was sold to another small publisher, in 1998.
 The output from Centaur Press ranged from small stories illustrated by his first wife Joan Stanton, to the substantial hardback series Centaur Classics, which included such titles as Leland's five-volume Itinerary in England and Wales, Tyndale's translation of the Pentateuch, and Burns' Commonplace Book.
 The company expanded into humane education, under the imprint, Kinship Library, releasing titles on topics such as vegetarianism, animal rights, and related philosophy.
 The firm also published works of fiction (So Say Banana Bird), classical literature and philosophy (The Myths of Plato) and poetry.

 Vegetarianism

-Wynne-Tyson was the author of the book, Food for a Future: The Ecological Priority of a Humane Diet, first published in 1975.
-It was republished as Food for a Future: The Complete Case For Vegetarianism, in 1979.
-The book argues from anatomy, physiology, and pathology, that humans are naturally vegetarian and provides ecological necessities for giving up eating and slaughtering animals.
+Wynne-Tyson was the author of the book Food for a Future: The Ecological Priority of a Humane Diet, first published in 1975.
+It was republished as Food for a Future: The Complete Case For Vegetarianism in 1979.
+The book argues from anatomy, physiology and pathology that humans are naturally vegetarian and provides ecological necessities for giving up eating and slaughtering animals.

 Reviewing the book in the New Scientist magazine, science writer Colin Tudge commented that the "man-is-a-vegetarian thesis is ecological unnecessary, and biology unsound", but that vegetarians do have worthwhile things to say.
 The book was negatively reviewed in the Medical History journal.

-Wynne-Tyson's book Food for a Future has a chapter "The Further Step" which is supportive of veganism but he remained a vegetarian in his personal life.
+Wynne-Tyson's book Food for a Future has a chapter "The Further Step", which is supportive of veganism but he never became vegan.